 There are two types of burial insurance, namely:

 Simplified issue funeral insurance is a whole life insurance policy that has been made easy and streamlined to apply.
 The application, underwriting, and approval process are quick and hassle-free; you only need to answer a few health questions.

-The insurance company underwrites you based on your answers to a series of health questions regarding your medical history.
+The insurance company underwrites you based on your answers to various health questions regarding your medical history.
 This is the best funeral insurance for parents because it doesn’t have a waiting period.

-Guaranteed issue or guaranteed acceptance funeral insurance assures that everyone will be accepted regardless of age or medical history.
+Guaranteed or guaranteed acceptance funeral insurance assures everyone will be accepted regardless of age or medical history.

 You are not even required to answer health questions.
-Since the insurance company is assuming more risk in insuring you, your premiums may be higher than other types of policies.
+Since the insurance company assumes more risk in insuring you, your premiums may be higher than other policies.

 All guaranteed issue policies have a graded death benefit.

-This means that the full death benefit will not be available to your burial insurance beneficiary until the policy has been in force for two to three years.
-The waiting period varies by insurance carriers so be sure to look out for this important detail.
-Should you die before the waiting period is over, your beneficiaries will only receive the premiums paid into the policy plus interest.
+The full death benefit will not be available to your burial insurance beneficiary until the policy has been in force for two to three years.
+The waiting period varies by the insurance carrier, so be sure to look out for this important detail.
+Should you die before the waiting period, your beneficiaries will only receive the premiums paid into the policy plus interest.